 Networking - Networking is the process of contacting people who can either give you information about potential job openings or introduce you to others who have this information.
 The ultimate goal of networking is to meet the person who has the authority to hire you for the job you want.

-Social Networking - Networking is also effective through social media sites such as Facebook, Twitter, and Flickr.
+Social Networking - Networking is also effective through social media sites such as Facebook, Twitter, and LinkedIn.
 Stay up to date with the latest social media news from the New York State Department of Labor through the Labor Buzz.

 Be Careful - If you are careful about following instructions on your application, an employer will probably think that you may be as careful as an employee.

 Be Neat - Print or write clearly so that your application can be read easily.
 Use a reliable black or blue ink pen.

 Be Certain - Before you begin to fill in the blanks, read everything on the application carefully.
 After you complete the form, read it again to ensure no information is missing.

 Be Prepared - Fill out a sample application form to bring with you.
 You can obtain one from your Division of Employment and Workforce Solutions.
 By having all the information about yourself ready ahead of time, you will be complete and accurate.

 Be Alert - If you are not sure about the meaning of abbreviations, etc., ask the person who gave you the form to explain.